 - Corporate Wellness

-Career Services not only helps with deciding on a major but also helps you find out what you can do with your major.
-If you are on the career route, Career Services has job and internship listings, practice interviews, and resume and cover letter critiques.
-If you are on the graduate school track, Career Services can help with test preparation, personal statements, and interview tips.
+Career & Internships Services helps not only with deciding a major, but also with finding out what you can do with your major.
+If you are on the career route, C&IS has job and internship listings, practice interviews, and resume and cover letter critiques.
+If you are on the graduate school track, C&IS can help with test preparation, personal statements, and interview tips.

-What can I do with this major?
-Exercise Science from U of NC Wilmington
+• What can I do with a major in Exercise Science? – UNC Wilmington